kosdev-code/kos-buildpublish/readme.md

 }
 ```

+### User Secrets

+Every build process is different.
+If you have additional secrets that do not fit into our categories above, you can set them in the usersecrets/ folder and they will be copied out to $HOME/.kosbuild/usersecrets when the secrets are loaded.
+Additionally, if you put an executable file in this folder called secrets_init, it will be run automatically after the secrets are loaded.

 ### Secrets file creation

 Use the `make_secrets_file.sh` script in the secrets/ folder of this repo to create an encrypted 7z file with the secrets folder.
 The script takes the path to the secrets folder that you have created and an optional output filename.